In Exercises 1–4, use the following listed measured amounts of ch... | Channels for Pearson+

 Guided course

-The significance level, often denoted as alpha (α), is the threshold for determining whether a result is statistically significant.
-In this scenario, a significance level of 0.05 indicates that there is a 5% risk of concluding that a difference exists when there is none.
-If the p-value obtained from the ANOVA test is less than 0.05, it suggests that the means of the car sizes are significantly different.
+The significance level, often denoted as alpha (α), is the threshold for determining whether the observed results are statistically significant.
+In this context, a significance level of 0.05 indicates that there is a 5% risk of concluding that a difference exists when there is none.
+It is used to decide whether to reject the null hypothesis, which states that all group means are equal.

 Recommended video: